 Basmati has more calories, carbs, and fiber than regular rice.
 That makes it worse for anyone watching their weight.

-Other Low-Carb Rice Substitutes
+Other Low-Carb Rice Alternatives

 The rutabaga is a cross between a turnip and a cabbage.
 It’s a root vegetable similar to turnips but have a sweeter taste.